March 15, 2018

 A food market can tell us so much about a city and the locals.
 It is a hub of passion, flavors and interesting stories.
 We believe it is an important place to visit in order to understand Copenhagen’s food scene.

 We always show our guests Torvehallerne on our Copenhagen Delicacy Tour.
 It would be easy to spend several hours in here on a food tour, tasting the different delicacies and learning more about local producers.
-However, for us it is just one of many stops on our way through Copenhagen.
-We want to show our guests the many hidden gems and show the huge variety on the local food scene.
-We do however encourage all fellow foodies to explore this amazing place on their own.
+However, we want to show our guests the many hidden gems in the city and show the huge variety on the local food scene, which is why we encourage everyone to come back to discover on their own.
 It is wonderful place to drop by for quick lunch or to buy edible souvenirs.
 All the vendors are so welcoming and eager to share their passion.
 It is hard not to fall in love with Torvehallerne!

 Reffen opened up in May 2018 and has been a tremendous success ever since.
 The market is located in the upcoming urban neighborhood Refshaleøen, which is fast becoming a playground for creative minds and (street) food enthusiasts.
 Refshaleøen used to part of Copenhagen’s industrial harbor with shipyards, warehouses and docks.
 Ever since Refshaleøen opened up to the public, there has been an influx of restaurants, food entrepreneurs and cultural events.